joular/WinPowerMonitor/README.md

 Power Monitor for Windows was initially developed as part of [JoularJX](https://github.com/joular/joularjx), but is now its separate project.

+An experimental rewrite in Rust of Power Monitor for Windows, is available at ou new repo [WinPowerMonitorRS](https://github.com/joular/WinPowerMonitorRS), and can be used instead of this C++ version.

 ## :bulb: Usage

 Just run the program in command line, or run the executable.